WebOfTrust/keri/docs/Q-and-A.md

 #### **Q: What choices do I have implementing claims in KERI and offer double claim detection to verifiers?

-If a controller *choses* to hash its claims, the controller choses for _hiding_ (and the ability to double claim!), which is perfectly fine with KERI because KERI is privacy preserving.
+If a controller *choses* to hash its claims, the controller choses for *hiding* (and the ability to double claim!), which is perfectly fine with KERI because KERI is privacy preserving.

 Alternatively, suppose the controller choses to implement the solution mentioned above and create specific type of transaction context, and offers means of detect duplicity in statements (in this case double claims in transaction event log, also TEL),  e.g. "Are you for - or against nuclear power" and the allowed options are *Yes* or *No*.
 In this case especially time is relevant.
 Certain contradictory claims about a topic can be made within a certain time span.
 One could change his/her mind about about a certain topic, and anchor this change of mind in a KERI transaction event log (also TEL).

-It's up to verifiers to judge this softer verion of duplicity at the context level within TELs, which means: how quickly can one change one's mind and still be thrustworthy.
+It's up to verifiers to judge this softer version of duplicity at the context level within TELs, which means: how quickly can one change one's mind and still be trustworthy.

-If a verifier with the help of AI were to find out a controller is strechting honesty to swabbing about a topic, for example creating two TELs with semantically the same context but obfuscated by few typos and alternative formulation (example: "Like nucleair power?"
+If a verifier with the help of AI were to find out a controller is stretching honesty to swabbing about a topic, for example creating two TELs with semantically the same context but obfuscated by few typos and alternative formulation (example: "Like nuclear power?"
 Y/N) then trust is down to near zero.\
 (@henkvancann)

 ---